ClaireMarchal/HiCRes/README.md

 Arguments:

--m, --method [raw,bam,raw_fast,bam_fast]     The method raw starts from fastq files and output the resolution of the library versus the number of read pairs sequenced.
-The fast versions of each of these options (raw_fast and bam_fast) are in beta mode.
+-m, --method [raw,bam,bam_fast]     The method raw starts from fastq files and output the resolution of the library versus the number of read pairs sequenced.
+The fast version of the bam option (bam_fast) is in beta mode.
 See the Fast modes section bellow for more information.

 -s, --species [hg38,mm10]     The species (genome name) from which the sample comes from.
 Either hg38 for human or mm10 for mouse.
 This is required for method raw and is ignored for method bam.

 -e, --enzyme [HindIII,MboI,Arima]     The restriction digestion method, either HindIII for HindIII digestion, MboI for MboI digestion or Arima, for the Arima kit.
 This is required for method raw and is ignored for method bam.

--c, --chromsize <path to file>     The path to index of the genome used to anaylze the HiC, for method bam only.
+-c, --chromsize <path to file>     The path to index of the genome used to anaylze the HiC, for method bam and bam_fast only.

 -1, --fastq_1 <path to file>     The path to the first end of the sequenced reads, in fastq or fastq.gz format.
 For method raw only.

 -2, --fastq_2 <path to file>     The path to the second end of the sequenced reads, in fastq or fastq.gz format.
 For method raw only.

--b, --bam <path to file>     The path to bam file of the valid read pairs, for method bam only.
+-b, --bam <path to file>     The path to bam file of the valid read pairs, for method bam and bam_fast only.

 -t, --threads <int>     The number of threads to use.
 Default is 1.

-## Fast modes
+## Fast mode

 On normal mode, HiCRes tries to keep the paired-end imformation from the valid interactions and subsamples the datasets keeping the read pairs together.
-Fast modes ignore the pairing of the valid interactions, resulting in a faster execution.
+Fast mode ignores the pairing of the valid interactions, resulting in a faster execution.
 Neverless, this a beta mode, since all the tests performed to check the accuracy of this tool have been done using normal mode.
-You should be cautious using these modes.
+You should be cautious using this mode.
-To use these modes, use methods "raw_fast" instead of "raw" and "bam_fast" instead of "bam."
+To use this mode, use method "bam_fast" instead of "bam."

 ## Using individual sub-programs

 This tool is composed of several bash and R scripts.
-Among these last, two scripts within the folder scriptsR may be of interest for users who do not want to run the docker.
+Some may be of interest for users who do not want to run the docker.

+### script_raw.sh

+### script_bam.sh and script_bam_fast.sh

 ### script_20th_perc.R